EPP Study Shows Surgery Extends Mesothelioma Survival

-Median survival rates for those with surgery was 33.2 months.
+The median survival rate for those with surgery was 33.2 months.
 Five-year survival rates were 24.2%.

-EPP is a very intensive surgery, and it involves a delicate procedure where the patent’s lung is removed and the lining is removed as well as the heart lining and parts of the diaphragm.
+EPP is a very intensive surgery, and it involves a delicate procedure where the patient’s lung is removed, and the lining is removed, as well as the heart lining and parts of the diaphragm.
 Even nearby lymph nodes are removed with the goal of removing as much of the cancerous tissue as possible from the patient.

 The hospital conducting the study claims that the procedure takes a highly trained team and states that patient selection and experience are the key factors to success with the surgery.
 The center conducts up to ten of these surgeries annually.